Common Questions of Roofing Contractors in Hilo, HI

 - Size and shape of your roof

 - Slope of your roof - Steeper sloped roofs are more challenging to work on and may require higher labor costs.

 - Number of existing roof layers to be removed - Tear off and proper disposal of existing roof layers is a significant part of the cost of a re-roofing project.
 More layers cost more to remove and more to dispose of.

 - Type and grade of roofing material selected - Metal roofing lasts longer than shingles, but costs more.
 Architectural shingles cost more than 3-tab shingles.
 Specialty roofing materials like slate roofing or shake roofing, cost more for the material and the installation than a basic shingle roof installation.

 How should I compare estimates between two roofers?

 Roof replacement estimates from different roofers may vary significantly in price.
 When comparing two roof estimates, it's important to consider the type and grade of material being quoted in each estimate.
-Also, it can be a mistake to select a contractor based on price alone, because roofers in Hilo may vary significantly in their credentials and in the quality of work they will provide.
+Also, it can be a mistake to select a contractor based on price alone, because roofers may vary significantly in their credentials and in the quality of work they will provide.
 Select the company that offers the best overall value.
 Licensed, insured, and professional service at a fair price will almost always end up a better deal than an unprofessional roofer offering a cut-rate quote.